Qovery/documentation/website/docs/community/reward/write-content.md

 The **Write for the Community** referral program rewards you when you write content to share your knowledge using Qovery.
 More you give back to the community and more you get rewarded. [read more][urls.qovery_billing_context].

-In this page, I explain how you can earn free credits by writing content.
+In this page, I explain how you can earn free Qovery credits by writing content.

 <Alert type="success">